Christina McHale: 2013

 In Eastbourne at the Eastbourne International, McHale was defeated in the first round by Yanina Wickmayer.
 At the Wimbledon Championships, she lost in the second round to 15th seed and eventual champion Marion Bartoli.

-McHale began her preparation for the US Open at the Stanford Classic where she was defeated in the first round by seventh seed Urszula Radwańska.
+McHale began her preparation for the US Open at the San Jose Open where she was defeated in the first round by seventh seed Urszula Radwańska.
 At the Washington Open, McHale lost in the first round to seventh seed, defending champion, and eventual champion Magdaléna Rybáriková.
 At the Rogers Cup, McHale was defeated in the first round of qualifying by Julia Glushko.
 In Ohio at the Western & Southern Open, she lost in the first round of qualifying to Lourdes Domínguez Lino.
 At the US Open, McHale won her first two rounds over Julia Görges and Elina Svitolina.
 In the third round, she faced 13th seed, Ana Ivanovic.
 After winning the first set, she served for the match at 5–4 up in the second set but was broken, and ultimately lost the match in three sets.
 Despite the loss, she earned praise for her fighting performance against the former world No. 1.

 Playing in Quebec City at the Challenge Bell, she reached the semifinals where she was defeated by sixth seed Marina Erakovic.
-At the Generali Ladies Linz, McHale lost in the first round of qualifying to Stephanie Vogt.
+At the Ladies Linz, McHale lost in the first round of qualifying to Stephanie Vogt.
 In Luxembourg, McHale was defeated in the second round of qualifying by Katarzyna Piter.
-McHale's final tournament of the season was at the Internationaux de la Vienne.
+McHale's final tournament of the season was the Internationaux de la Vienne in Poitiers.
 Seeded sixth, she lost in the first round to Heather Watson.

 McHale ended the year ranked world No. 68.